fakenos/fakenos/docs/development/creating_nos_plugin.en.md

 }
 ```

-Sample code to register NOS plugin with FakeNOS using above YAML file:
+Sample code to register NOS plugin with FakeNOS using above py file:

 ```{ .python .annotate }
 from fakenos import FakeNOS